-Message of the Tenth Congress of WPI to the people of the world
+Message of the Tenth Congress of the Worker-communist Party of Iran to the people of the world

 The rise of the far right in the West is a reflection of the crisis and decay of global capitalism.

-At a political level, this crisis shows itself as‘amazement’ and ‘unexpected events’ even in referendums and elections.
-The traditional ruling parties lose their former status and credibility, as people desert them, whileextreme parties surge ahead.
-On the one hand, personalities with overt claims to socialism (branded in Western politics as ‘extreme left’)gain in influence and popularity.
+At a political level, this crisis shows itself as ‘amazement’ and ‘unexpected events’ even in referendums and elections.
+The traditional ruling parties lose their former status and credibility, as people desert them, while extreme parties surge ahead.
+On the one hand, personalities with overt claims to socialism (branded in Western politics as ‘extreme left’) gain in influence and popularity.
 On the other, racist parties grow in strength.
 However, the rise of the right is not a sign of the power and consolidation of the ruling class.
 On the contrary: it is a sign of its total weakness and confusion.
 Events such as Brexit and Trump’s victory are, above all, an indication of the bewilderment and despair of the ruling class.
 This is like a ‘transition period’ for governments in the West.
-The most right wing, farcical andworthless political demagogues and charlatans, such as Trump, are pushed forward so as to buy time for the ruling class.
-The economic crisis and its consequences are blamed on ‘foreigners’ so that the real cause, a system based on profit-making, isshielded from the protests of the masses; so that the main political forces of the ruling class may find a way out of the current crisis; so that the ‘centre’ and traditional parties may have an opportunity to mend and stick back together their doomed and shattered doctrines and ideas – political, economic and even philosophical!
+The most right wing, farcical and worthless political demagogues and charlatans, such as Trump, are pushed forward so as to buy time for the ruling class.
+The economic crisis and its consequences are blamed on ‘foreigners’ so that the real cause, a system based on profit-making, may be shielded from the protests of the masses; so that the main political forces of the ruling class may find a way out of the current crisis; so that the ‘centre’ and traditional parties may have an opportunity to mend and stick back together their doomed and shattered doctrines and ideas – political, economic and even philosophical!

 However, capitalism has not just stumbled.
 It has fallen from grace.
-The crisis of the top 1% is rooted in the loss of visionand irredeemable deadend of global capitalism.
-Thus, ‘unexpected’ turn of events such as Brexit and Trump’s victorywill make the current political and economic crisis worse for the ruling class.
+The crisis of the top 1% is rooted in the loss of vision and irredeemable deadend of global capitalism.
+Thus, ‘unexpected’ turn of events such as Brexit and Trump’s victory will make the current political and economic crisis worse for the ruling class.
 The traditional and ‘centre’ parties hope that after a transition period of racist barbarism, society would once again put its trust in them.
-They hope that the fascist scarewould make itsuccumb to something less horrific.
+They hope that the fascist scare would make it succumb to something less horrific.
 But this is not going to happen.
-Neither the right nor the left of the ruling class has a viable solution to the existing economic and social crisis, not even for its reduction.
+Neither the right nor the left of the ruling class has a viable answer for the resolution, not even mitigation, of the existing economic and social crisis.

 Victory to socialism!